dudewad/paws-web/README.md

 `grunt build:prod`
 `npm run build:prod`

+This will generate compiled source files in the `/dist/staging/` or `/dist/prod/` directory, depending on which build you ran.

+The items in your respective `/site/` directory should all be uploaded to the root directory for your target environment.
+For example, all `/dist/staging/site/` items should be uploaded to the root directory for `staging.pawsforabeer.com`.

-This will generate compiled source files in the `/dist/staging` or `/dist/prod/` directory.
-All of these files should be uploaded to the server as-is.
-However, the `/content/` directory of the prod build may need to be uploaded to the `contents.pawsforabeer.com` subdomain separately depending on deployment procedure.
+The items in your respective `/asset/` directory should all be uploaded to the root directory for the target environment's asset root.
+For example, all `/dist/prod/asset/` items should be uploaded to the root director for `asset.pawsforabeer.com`.